 I'm very fond of this little tamale stand with no name.
 It was located in a similarly outof-the-way spot at the old MSM on Canal Street, and it is staffed by a friendly family.
 The tamales are modest, but flavorful, never failing to satisfy and only a buck.

-Thermos tamales like these are usually pretty cheap - sometimes as low as two for a buck - though try to get them earlier in the day before the masa gelatinizes and gets all rubbery.
+Thermos tamales are usually pretty cheap - sometimes as low as two for a buck (dos por \$1) - though try to get them earlier in the day before the masa gelatinizes and gets all rubbery.

-Manolo's and Rubi's
+Rubi's and Manolo's

-Manolo's and Rubi's (to the best of my knowledge, the first owned by a woman and the second by man) are two classic MSM stands.
-Manolo's was first brought to my attention in an article Rick Bayless wrote for Saveur around the turn of the century.
+Rubi's and Manolo's (the first owned by a man and the second by wom man) are two classic MSM stands.
 At the Canal St. incarnation of the MSM, these two stands were located side-by-side; now, they're separated by a few other stands but they're still within 20 yards of one another.
-Manolo's is renowned for excellent pork in green or red mole, and the stand also features the legendary Masa Madonna, who is sometimes spotted, eyes downcast, focused, Olmec stern, committed to the corn paste pressed beneath her fingertips, turning out handcrafted tortillas that may make you weep.